 To apply for a Basic Field Grant, you must notify LSC of your intent to compete for the grant by May 3, 2019.
 You must access and electronically submit the NIC using the online application system at https://lscgrants.lsc.gov/.
-In the NIC, you must provide the Corporation with the following information as well as any additional information that the Corporation determines is appropriate:
+In the NIC, you must provide LSC with the following information as well as any additional information that LSC determines is appropriate: